CoolBeansStudioOfficial/platformed-godot/docs/editor/triggers.md

 # Commands

+## Editing Commands

+Right click a trigger to open it in the trigger editor.

+**GIF HERE**

+Click the `+` icon to add a new command.

+**GIF HERE**

+Click the bin icon on a command to remove it.

+**GIF HERE**

+Click the apply button to save the changes you have made, or click the close button to discard them.

+**GIF HERE**

+## Command Types

 There are several different types of commands that a trigger can be populated with.

-## Command Types

 ### Toggle Red/Blue Blocks